-Last month while spending some time in the Wilmington Beaches area, I was invited to experience the Carolina Beach Tasting History Tour.
+A great way to experience Carolina Beach restaurants is through their Tasting History Food Tour.
 If you're a foodie like me, this is the perfect activity for an afternoon in Carolina Beach.

-We started out at Havana's, a spot known for their Cuban and Carribean flair as well as fresh seafood, steaks, and pasta.
+We started the Carolina Beach food tour at Havana's, a spot known for their Cuban and Caribbean flair as well as fresh seafood, steaks, and pasta.